Ninja-Squad/data-discovery/README.md

 If you don't want any downtime, you can instead use the following procedure:

- - create a new physical index (let's name it `resource-new-physical-index`);
+ - create a new physical index (let's name it `rare-resource-new-physical-index`);
- - delete the `resource-harvest-index` alias, and recreate it so that it refers to `resource-new-physical-index`;
+ - delete the `rare-resource-harvest-index` alias, and recreate it so that it refers to `rare-resource-new-physical-index`;
  - trigger a harvest.
-During the harvest, the `resource-index` alias, used by the search, still refers to the old physical index, and it thus still works flawlessly;
+During the harvest, the `rare-resource-index` alias, used by the search, still refers to the old physical index, and it thus still works flawlessly;
- - once the harvest is finished, delete the `resource-index` alias, and recreate it so that it refers to `resource-new-physical-index`.
+ - once the harvest is finished, delete the `rare-resource-index` alias, and recreate it so that it refers to `rare-resource-new-physical-index`.
 All the search operations will now use the new index, containing up-to-date documents;
  - delete the old physical index.

 Here are curl commands illustrating the above scenario:
 ```
 # create a new physical index
-curl -X PUT "localhost:9200/resource-new-physical-index" -H 'Content-Type: application/json' -d'
+curl -X PUT "localhost:9200/rare-resource-new-physical-index" -H 'Content-Type: application/json' -d'
 {}
 '

-# delete the `resource-harvest-index` alias, and recreate it so that it refers to `resource-new-physical-index`
+# delete the `rare-resource-harvest-index` alias, and recreate it so that it refers to `rare-resource-new-physical-index`
 curl -X POST "localhost:9200/_aliases" -H 'Content-Type: application/json' -d'
 {
     "actions" : [
-        { "remove" : { "index" : "resource-physical-index", "alias" : "resource-harvest-index" } },
+        { "remove" : { "index" : "rare-resource-physical-index", "alias" : "rare-resource-harvest-index" } },
-        { "add" : { "index" : "resource-new-physical-index", "alias" : "resource-harvest-index" } }
+        { "add" : { "index" : "rare-resource-new-physical-index", "alias" : "rare-resource-harvest-index" } }
     ]
 }
 '